Pat Perez blasts Tiger Woods’ criticisms on players joining LIV Golf: ‘Stupidest s— I have ever heard’

 Perez, who was on the 4Aces LIV Golf Squad that took home a share of the $16 million for winning the team tournament at Trump Doral last month, appeared on the “Son of a Butch” podcast and in a recent Episode dismissed Woods’ remarks.

 “That’s the Stupidest s— I’ve ever heard of in my life,” he said.
-“That’s one of the Stupidest things I think he has said.
+“That’s one of the stupidest things I think he has said.
 The incentive is the fact that last place is 120,000, first place is four million.
-You cannot win four million on the PGA Tour.
+You can’t win four million on the PGA Tour.
 Now, next year you might; they finally got the perks.
 But last time I checked, he signed a $40 million deal right out of college, was Flying on the Nike jet.
-He found incentive.
-He could have shut it down right then.”
+They found incentive.
+They could have shut it down right then.”

 LIV GOLF DENIES REPORT GREG NORMAN IS BEING REPLACED AS CEO